muarshad01/Golang_Programming_Language/section_17_grouping_data_values_structs.md

 	* Overriding
 	    * promotion

-Traditional OOP
+### Traditional OOP

-1. Classes
+* Classes
-	a. data structure describing a type of object
+    * data structure describing a type of object
-	b. you can then create "instances"/"objects" from the class / blueprint
+	* you can then create instances / objects from the class / blueprint
-	c. classes hold both:
+	* classes hold both:
-		i. state / data / fields
+	    * state / data / fields
-		ii. behavior / methods
+		* behavior / methods / functions
-	d. public / private
+	* public / private
-2. Inheritance
+* Inheritance

-InGo:
+* In Go,
-1. you don't create classes, you create a TYPE
+    * you don't create classes, you create a TYPE
-2. you don't instantiate, you create a VALUE of a TYPE
+    * you don't instantiate, you create a VALUE of a TYPE